UPDATE: The Shoemoney Network has changed!! It is now called BLOG NINJA and my updated review is HERE! 🙂

 - Not suitable unless you’re a complete newbie with no hosting/website.

-I can confidently claim it is absolutely not a scam, but it does have plenty of downfalls and is not good enough as a complete program.
+I can confidently claim it is not a scam, but it does have plenty of downfalls and is no where near good enough for beginners.

 While some o the training is OK, although there are considerably better programs out there.